Nimra-bioinfo/nasa-openscience_course-notes/README.md

 Overview: Course covers what open science is, the Use-Make-Share framework, and how to decide what to share vs not share.

 ### lesson 1
-key points: - beneficial reasons to do open science, as well as its the goals.
+**key points**: - beneficial reasons to do open science, as well as its the goals.
                 - what and how of open science
                 - Who does open science: not just researchers — includes policy-makers, technicians, citizen scientists, educators, engineers, data managers, and more

-- My takeaway: Open science is a collaborative culture enabled by technology that empowers the open sharing of data, information, and knowledge within the scientific                community and the wider public to accelerate scientific research and understanding.
+ **My takeaway**: I used to think open science was just about researchers publishing their work for free , now I realize it's really about building a bridge between                    science and everyday people, so knowledge doesn't stay locked away with a few experts.